sandia-proj/SETGen/help/MANUAL.md

 ---

-SETGen is an all-in-one script that provides the ability to control Minimega VMs, generate system events in VM(s), generate intra-VM/inter-VM network traffic, etc.
+SETGen (System events and traffic generator) is an all-in-one script that provides the ability to control Minimega VMs, generate system events in VM(s), generate intra-VM/inter-VM network traffic, etc.

 As of now, Ubuntu is the only supported operating system.